docelic/amber-introduction/README.md

 [Webpack](https://webpack.js.org/) is used for asset management.

 To include additional .js or .css/.scss files you would generally add `import "../../file/path";` statements to `src/assets/javascripts/main.js`.
 The packer used is webpack as mentioned, and it processes import statements in .js, but not in .css/.scss files.
 So you must add the "import" lines to a .js file, and as a result, this will produce a JS bundle that has both JS and CSS data in it.
-Then, webpack's plugin named ExtractTextPlugin (part of default configuration) is used to extract CSS parts into their own bundle.
+Then, webpack's plugin named ExtractTextPlugin (part of default configuration) will be used to extract CSS parts into their own bundle.

 The base/common configuration for all this is in `config/webpack/common.js`.

 ## Resource Aliases<a name="resource_aliases"></a>

 Sometimes, the code or libraries you include will in turn require libraries by generic name, e.g. "jquery".
 Since the files on disk are named in a different way, you would use webpack's configuration to instruct it how to resolve those paths to real locations.
-You would add the following to the "resolve" section in `config/webpack/common.js`:
+For example, you would add the following to the "resolve" section in `config/webpack/common.js`:

 ```
 ...